brennan-malone/reading-notes/201/class2.md

 3. Describe a real world Problem you could solve with a Function.
    * functions can perform real world math solutions.
 Along with many other things.
 The great thing about functions is they are reusable

-## Making Decisions In Your Code – Conditionals.
+## Making Decisions In Your Code – Conditionals

 1. An if statement checks a __ and if it evaluates to ___, then the code block will execute.
    * condition, true